A Pedagogy for Ourselves

 Extensions

-Add unique, open-ended materials for unstructured exploration or add something additional that the children might find include when they are working together.
+Add unique, open-ended materials for unstructured explorations, alter the conditions in a way that surprises, or tools or materials to what is happening that the children might turn to when they are working together.

 Document